Great for a Gluten-Free Diet

 If you have Celiac disease, the gluten in wheat, barley, and rye affects the functioning of your small intestine.
 This is serious and can cause digestive problems, skin rashes, weakness, and depression.
 The single treatment for Celiac is a gluten-free diet.

 Being a pasta lover, Suzzycue also wanted to share this pasta recipe with people who have this condition.
 She was totally amazed by how good spaghetti squash was to eat.
-It has a crunch like al dente spaghetti and melds well with tomato and garlic sauces like regular pastas do.
+It has a crunch like al dente spaghetti and melds well with tomato and garlic sauces as regular pastas do.

 Suzzycue likes to eat what is in season, and all squash, butternut, acorn, and spaghetti squash are fall foods to eat and enjoy.
 In fall, you can usually buy squash of all sorts for one dollar a pound.
 The spaghetti squash Suzzycue used cost one dollar.

-- drizzle olive oil, over cut sides of squash
+- Drizzle olive oil, over cut sides of squash

 - 1 clove garlic, cut top off and drizzle with olive oil and roast in oven beside your speghetti squash

-- Wash spaghetti squash, cut in half lengthwise, and scrape out all the seeds with a spoon.
+- Wash spaghetti squash, cut it in half lengthwise, and scrape out all the seeds with a spoon.

 - Drizzle olive oil all over the cleaned-out surface, sprinkle with salt and pepper and place cut side down on a baking dish.
 Tip: This steams the squash from the inside.
 Always cook squash cut side down.